spacetelescope/jwst/docs/jwst/data_products/science_products.rst

 Aligned PSF data: ``psfalign``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The :ref:`align_refs <align_refs_step>` step in the :ref:`calwebb_coron3 <calwebb_coron3>`
-pipeline creates a 3-D stack of PSF images that are aligned to corresponding science target images.
-The resulting ``psfalign`` product uses the `~stdatamodels.jwst.datamodels.CubeModel` data model, which is the same as :ref:`psfstack` but shifted.
+pipeline shifts the stack of PSF images to align them to the first science target image.
+The resulting ``psfalign`` product uses the `~stdatamodels.jwst.datamodels.CubeModel` data model, which has the same structure as the :ref:`psfstack` product.

 .. _psfsub: